 - Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
-The equipment is subjected to a cyclical test. - 2) During the assessment, the assessor spoke with the resident of flat number 64, although access was not gained to the flat, the front door was inspected and did not present any issues, the resident confirmed that smoke detection was provided in the Hallway, Kitchen & Living area.
+The equipment is subjected to a cyclical test. - 2) During the assessment, the assessor spoke with the resident(s) of flat number 52 and flat number 22.
+The resident at Flat 52 confirmed that smoke alarms are installed in the Hallway, Living room & Kitchen. - Flat 22 was a Leaseholder, the resident confirmed that no smoke alarms are installed in this premise.
+West Midlands Fire Service have been requested for a safe & well appointment and smoke alarms should be fitted. - Based on the sample of properties accessed during the fire risk assessment, the smoke alarms within resident's flats are installed to a minimum of LD3 Standard.